pinterest/pinterest-python-generated-api-client/docs/BoardsApi.md

 Create board

-Create a board owned by the \"operation user_account\". - By default, the \"operation user_account\" is the token user_account.
+Create a board owned by the \"operation user_account\".
+Optional: Business Access: Specify an ad_account_id to use the owner of that ad_account as the \"operation user_account\". - By default, the \"operation user_account\" is the token user_account.

 ### Example